Treboder/HighAvailabilityDeploymentAutomation/README.md

 # Deploying HA Infrastructure

+This project is part of Udacitys "Site Reliability Engineer".
+The project demonstrates how to deploy high-available infrastructure to AWS using Terraform.
-The first step in this project will be deploying infrastructure that you can run Prometheus and Grafana on.
+First step in this project is to deploy the infrastructure that you can run Prometheus and Grafana on.
-You will then use the servers you deployed to create an SLO/SLI dashboard.
+Next we use the servers deployed to create an SLO/SLI dashboard.
-Next, you will modify existing infrastructure templates and deploy a highly-available infrastructure to AWS in multiple zones using Terrafrom.
+The code deploys a highly-available infrastructure to AWS in multiple zones using Terrafrom.
-With this you will also deploy a RDS database cluster that has a replica in the alternate zone.
+Beside the monitoring stack deployed on AWS EKS, part of this is an RDS database cluster that has a replica in the alternate zone.

 ## Open Tasks